 For example, when building a Node.js application, you can set up your private

 mirror for Node.js modules.
-In order to download modules from that private
+To download modules from that private

 mirror, you must supply a custom